High order tracer variance stable transport with low order energy conserving dynamics for the thermal shallow water equations: Discrete formulation

-where $\phi_h$ is the low order test function.
+where $\phi_h$ is the low order test function in the same space as $h_h$.
 Since \eqref{eq::tsw_disc::h} holds pointwise we are not restricted to test functions in $\mathbb{W}_2^L$, and are free to chose higher order test functions for this.
 Setting the test functions for the low order continuity equation and the high order transport equations respectively as $\phi_h=\frac{1}{2} s_h^2$, $\chi_h= s_h$ and adding the two expressions gives

 Cancellation and integration by parts (assuming continuous time) yields